-To the Board of Supervisors

-Dodge Center, Minnesota
+To the Board of Supervisors Dodge Soil and Water Conservation District Dodge Center, Minnesota

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities and the general fund of Dodge Soil and Water Conservation District as of and for the year ended December 31, 2020, and the related notes to the financial statements, which collectively comprise the Dodge Soil and Water Conservation District's basic financial statements, and have issued our report thereon dated October 5, 2021.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities and the General Fund of Dodge Soil and Water Conservation District as of and for the year ended December 31, 2021, and the related notes to the financial statements, which collectively comprise the Dodge Soil and Water Conservation District's basic financial statements, and have issued our report thereon dated September 24, 2022.

-In connection with our audit, nothing came to our attention that caused us to believe that the Dodge Soil and Water Conservation District failed to comply with the provisions of the contracting and bidding, deposits and investments, conflicts of interest, claims and disbursements and miscellaneous provisions sections of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions, promulgated by the State Auditor pursuant to Minnesota Statutes 6.65, insofar as they relate to accounting matters.
+In connection with our audit, nothing came to our attention that caused us to believe that the Dodge Soil and Water Conservation District failed to comply with the provisions of the contracting - bid laws, depositories of public funds and public investments, conflicts of interest, claims and disbursements, and miscellaneous provisions sections of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions, promulgated by the State Auditor pursuant to Minnesota Statutes §6.65, insofar as they relate to accounting matters.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures; other matters may have come to our attention regarding the Dodge Soil and Water Conservation District's noncompliance with the above referenced provisions, insofar as they relate to accounting matters.